Let’s Go Volunteer in Uganda Today

 How to get started

-2. Apply: Fill out the application for your chosen organisation, as this is required before you can begin.
+- Apply: First, fill out the application for your chosen organisation, as you must complete this step before you can begin.

 What to expect

-• Time commitment: Many programs operate from Monday to Friday, with flexible hours.
-A typical day might include a few hours of work followed by optional afternoon activities like sports or cultural classes.
+- Time commitment: Many programs operate from Monday to Friday, with flexible hours.
+A typical day might include a few hours of work, followed by optional afternoon activities such as sports or cultural classes.

-• Flexibility: Some programs encourage volunteers to be flexible and assist in other areas if their assigned program is not busy, making for a more diverse experience.
+- Flexibility: Some programs encourage volunteers to be flexible and assist in other areas when their assigned program is not busy, creating a more diverse experience.